 Personally, Alice did not hold Francis or Theta in high regard.
 Francis Foxman—although he hid it well—was the leader of a criminal organization operating out of the Twin Cities, after all.
 Theta, on the other hand, was a terrorist—perhaps even a cultist.
 Theta had been the one to hold her for ransom too, while a past version of Theta had been the one who had taken Jericho in.
-Although Alice felt some form of sympathy for the former, she held less for the latter.
+Although Alice felt some form of sympathy for Francis, she held less for Theta.
 Ironically, from her observations, she concluded that it was ‘Theta’ that disinclined Francis from acts of reckless violence.

 Gabrielle’s ease working with less than savory parties like this had always put Alice at unease but this alliance was pushing boundaries and felt unsaintly.
 Just being near the man put Alice on edge.
 Right now his calm, collected lack of urgency was unsettling and signaled a sense of detachment which didn’t help the discomfort she felt around him.

 “What makes a peacekeeper a good peacekeeper?”
 Scorpio had goaded.
 “Is it rigidity of morals or flexibility or morals?
 Flexibility or rigidity in beliefs?
 Does a good peacekeeper keep their standards the same when facing a group with different values or does a good peacekeeper adapt their standards to the situation?
 Well, in one case, you would be the perfect peacekeeper, Alice.
 In the other case, you would be the worst.
 The opposite goes for you, Frau Law.”